nonblocking/mashroom-content/README.md

 }
 ```

-ow you can use the API on the server-side like this:
+Now you can use the API on the server-side like this:

 ```typescript
   const contentService: MashroomContentService = req.pluginContext.services.content.service;